 Keep an attendee list and ask new attendees to add their name and email address to your DIG newsletter mailing list for group correspondence, meeting reminders, future topic suggestions, industry news, sale announcements, etc. Be welcoming to new members – greet them, be friendly, provide them with a stick-on name tag or at least make sure you and other regular members wear a name tag so new members don’t have too many names to remember.

 Familiarise new attendees with the building layout, including library, kitchen, restrooms and exits.
 Make it easy for them to be comfortable and participate.
-If your meeting room is down the back of a rabbit warren of hallways like ours is, allocate someone to meet and guide newcomers, or stick up some simple laminated signs with arrows directing the way.
+If your meeting room is down the back of a rabbit warren of hallways, allocate someone to meet and guide newcomers, or Blu-Tak up some simple laminated signs with arrows directing the way.

 Basic physical requirements include: